 Contrasting the carnage, sparse roadside bushes sheltered abundant bird life.
-Helena watched as the tiny creatures flew alongside the car, racing it, showing off with ease.
+Selena watched as the tiny creatures flew alongside the car, racing it, showing off with ease.

 She wondered again what it meant, this annual pilgrimage of a woman who grew more used to her comfortable life with every passing month.

 There was a coastal town along the way.
-Last year two visits for supplies had convinced Helena and Steve it had few redeeming features.
+Last year two visits for supplies had convinced Selena and Steve it had few redeeming features.